Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2021/README.md

-ttt_randoman_shop_sync                  0      // Whether a randoman should have all weapons that vanilla detectives have in their weapon shop ttt_randoman_shop_random_percent        0      // The percent chance that a weapon in the shop will be not be shown for the randoman ttt_randoman_shop_random_enabled        0      // Whether role shop randomization is enabled for the randoman
+ttt_randoman_shop_sync                  0      // Whether a randoman should have all weapons that vanilla detectives have in their weapon shop ttt_randoman_shop_random_percent        0      // The percent chance that a weapon in the shop will be not be shown for the randoman ttt_randoman_shop_random_enabled        0      // Whether role shop randomization is enabled for the randoman ttt_randoman_is_independent             0      // Whether the randoman is an independent role (Requires map change)
 ```

 ## Santa